Last Updated on

 - F2 Teacup Goldendoodles: Two Teacup Goldendoodles bred together

 - F1b Teacup Goldendoodles: A Teacup Goldendoodle bred with a Teacup Poodle

 Size of Teacup Goldendoodles

 Unlike Mini Goldendoodles, which weigh 15-35 pounds, Teacup Goldendoodles tend to be even smaller!
 Teacup Goldendoodles weigh between 7 to 13 pounds.
 As for height, these tiny dogs will stand from around 8 to 13 inches tall at the shoulder once they reach their full growth.

 You can get Teacup Goldendoodles in many different colors, which include black, gray, red, copper, apricot, red, white, but most commonly golden.
 Sometimes you might find that your Toy Goldendoodle has some white markings or splotches on his or her body as well.

 When it comes to the coat of a Teacup Goldendoodle, these dogs can come in four different coat types.
 These include flat, straight, wavy, and curly, but the last two are by far the most common.

 There are plenty of Goldendoodle haircuts and styles to keep your pooch looking their best.

-The grooming of a Toy Goldendoodle with a straight or flat coat is easy and doesn’t take up too much of your time when done fairly regularly.
-This is because their fur is closer to that of the Golden Retriever rather than that of the poodle.
+The grooming of a Toy Goldendoodle with a straight or flat coat is easy and doesn’t take up too much of your time when done regularly.
+This is because their fur is closer to that of the Golden Retriever than that of the poodle.

 On the other hand, grooming of the wavy or curly Teacup Goldendoodle, which is the most commonly occurring and popular type of coat, is a lot different.